 Who are the therapists?

-Therapists are carefully vetted by a team at Claremont for their suitability and come from the post graduate (typically the doctorate) training programmes at both the New School of Psychotherapy and Counselling (NSPC) and Regent’s College.
+Therapists are carefully vetted by a team at Claremont for their suitability and come from the post graduate (typically the doctorate) training programmes at both the New School of Psychotherapy and Counselling (NSPC) and Regent’s University.
 These are Europe’s foremost existentially-orientated training institutions.
 Every therapist makes a minimum commitment of staying with the service for at least one year and enters into a formal volunteer contract with the service.

 Will the sessions be confidential?